The 5 Main HIPAA Rules to Understand

 5. Enforcement Rule

 The Enforcement Rule expands the rules and establishes criminal and civil penalties for any violations of privacy and security required by HIPAA.
-Covered entities and their business associates must enforce rules for the application of security and privacy requirements, accounting disclosure requirements, sales and marketing restrictions, accounting disclosure requirements, and the enforcement of all security requirements across business associates’ contracts as well.
+So, covered entities and their business associates must enforce rules for the application of security and privacy requirements, accounting disclosure requirements, sales and marketing restrictions, accounting disclosure requirements, and the enforcement of all security requirements across business associates’ contracts as well.